alanng10/class-lang/Doc/Article/System/Effect/Audio/a.md

 Audio tune points are ideally unsigned 32 bits integers values.

 The line first point represents zero pitch, last point represents full pitch.
-The pitch changes linearly with the point position.
+The pitch changes linearly with the point index.

 The points values are amplitudes of the pitches.
 Zero value is zero amplitude.